anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 4) Enter a device name, then click 'Next'

-If the name the Echo device that you want to speak and play sounds is 'Office Echo', use the name 'Office Echo Monkey'
+If the name of the Echo device that you want to speak and play sounds is 'Office Echo', use the name 'Office Echo Monkey'

 Do not click on 'Sync Device' yet